xianlinbox/daily_practise/aws-solution-architect/iam.md

 when we create a security group, it has no inbound rule and an outbound rule to all traffic out. the traffic is stateful, request is in and repsonse can out no matter what the outbound rule is.

+security group is not a valid condition/principal in Policy or a

 ### Policy